Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

 Bryan De La Cruz At The Plate

-- De La Cruz has picked up an RBI in 34.4% of his games this year, with more than one RBI in 13.1% of his games.
-He has also plated three or more runs in five contests.
+- De La Cruz has had at least one RBI in 33.6% of his games this season (42 of 125), with more than one RBI 16 times (12.8%).
+He has also been responsible for three or more of his team's runs in five contests.

-- In 32.0% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (6.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.